-David Amerine has 45 years of experience in the nuclear industry.
+David Amerine has over forty-five years of experience in the nuclear industry.
 After graduating from the United States Naval Academy and obtaining a Masters in Management Science from the Naval Post Graduate School, he served on two nuclear submarines.
 After leaving the Navy, he joined Westinghouse at the Department of Energy (DOE) Hanford Site.
 There he worked as a shift operations manager and refueling manager for the initial core load of the Fast Flux Test Facility, the nation’s prototype breeder reactor.

 Mr. Amerine furthered his career in the commercial nuclear power industry throughout the 1980’s, first as the Nuclear Steam Supply System (NSSS) vendor, Combustion Engineering, Site Manager at the Palo Verde Nuclear Generating Station during startup and then as Assistant Vice President at Davis-Besse Nuclear Power Station.
 There he led special, interdisciplinary task forces for complex problem resolutions involving engineering and operations during the recovery period back in the late 1980’s.
 From the Davis-Besse experience, Mr. Amerine went on to a series of leadership and executive positions in the nuclear industry.